 In 2021, I finished my PhD. in Computer Science at the University of Koblenz in Germany*.
-Prior to this, I was a Research Assistant at GESIS - The Leibniz Institute for the Social Sciences where I joined the Data Science group at the Computational Social Science Department.
+During my PhD.
+I was also a Research Assistant at GESIS - The Leibniz Institute for the Social Sciences where I joined the Data Science group at the Computational Social Science Department.
 I worked together with my supervisors Claudia Wagner and Markus Strohmaier.
-During this time I also had the privilege of working together with Fariba Karimi, Florian Lemmerich and Philipp Singer.
+I also had the privilege of working with Fariba Karimi, Florian Lemmerich and Philipp Singer.

 * The defense of my thesis "Edge Formation and its Influence on Machine Learning" is planned by early 2021.

 In 2014, I got my Master's of Science (Computer Science) degree at the University of Saarland in Saarbrücken, Germany, where I expanded my knowledge in Information Retrieval, Data mining and Databases.
 I joined the Max Planck Institute for Software Systems in 2013 to work on my Master's thesis where I leveraged user attributes and behaviors in order to discover topical context in conversations from Twitter.
 I worked together with my supervisor Krishna Gummadi and colleagues Juhi Kulshrestha, Bilal Zafar and Saptarshi Gosh.